 While there is no limit to how long your subject line can be, try to keep it to 50 characters or less.
 Short subject lines (less than 35 characters) tend to outperform long ones in open rates because these are easier to consume on a mobile device.
 Long subject lines tend to receive better clickthrough conversions due to the additional information provided up front.
 A happy middle range is about 50 characters.

 Get detailed about the offer, benefit, or general content.
 Use longer subject lines to get specific enough for subscribers to decide how relevant the message is to them.
 The more relevant a message is perceived, the more likely a subscriber is to take action once the email is opened.
 Try to avoid words or phrases like Big Sale, Great Opportunity, and Don't Miss Out.
 Put these in your preview text or preheader instead.

 Subscribers will start to learn what to look for in your email subject lines.
 Maintain consistency with newsletters or performance reminders by following a subject line naming convention.

 Review your analytics.

-Use Data Fields or Dynamic tags to personalize subject lines.
+Use Data Fields to personalize subject lines.
 Learn more.